pramsey/pramsey.github.io/_posts/2007-01-03-cinque-cose.md

 comments: True
 ---

-I considered taking my chances and breaking the chain after being [tagged by Sean](http://zcologia.com/news/333), but you have to respect someone who is willing to publicly expose himself as an [unabashed wine snob](http://zcologia.com/news/327), so here goes:<ul><li>As a three year old, while riding on the back of my mother's bike, I jammed my foot into the spokes of the back wheel, because she refused to stop and play at the swings we were passing.
-It should come as no surprise to you that I remember the moment *vividly*.<br /><li>I make an excellent pie crust.
-Everybody says so.<br /><li>For two years in graduate school, I spent an inordinate amount of time mucking about on a "multi-user simulated environment" called TrekMUSE.
+I considered taking my chances and breaking the chain after being [tagged by Sean](http://zcologia.com/news/333), but you have to respect someone who is willing to publicly expose himself as an [unabashed wine snob](http://zcologia.com/news/327), so here goes:

+* As a three year old, while riding on the back of my mother's bike, I jammed my foot into the spokes of the back wheel, because she refused to stop and play at the swings we were passing.
+It should come as no surprise to you that I remember the moment *vividly*.
+* I make an excellent pie crust.
+Everybody says so.
+* For two years in graduate school, I spent an inordinate amount of time mucking about on a "multi-user simulated environment" called TrekMUSE.
 (What is it about graduate school and high octane time wasting?)
-Amazingly, it is still online. (<tt>telnet tos.tos.net 1701</tt>)<br /><li>In kindergarten, my teacher asked me what my favourite color was.
+Amazingly, it is still online. (`telnet tos.tos.net 1701`)
+* In kindergarten, my teacher asked me what my favourite color was.
 I said "yellow".
-I am pretty sure I was right.<br /><li>I recently spent 12 months taking care of my daughter full time, between her first and second birthday.
-It was an experience I strongly recommend to all dads.</ul>Being a merciful soul, I will tag... noone.
+I am pretty sure I was right.
+* I recently spent 12 months taking care of my daughter full time, between her first and second birthday.
+It was an experience I strongly recommend to all dads.

+Being a merciful soul, I will tag... noone.